Cautions for Plug-n-Fire

 - We recommend alumina oxide or zirconia oxide sand.

-Proper Use of Kiln Wash - Make sure the floor of the kiln and the tops of the shelves are coated with kiln wash.
+Proper Use of Kiln Wash - Ensure the kiln floor and the tops of shelves are coated with kiln wash to protect against melting glaze and ceramics.

 Do Not Fire Tempered Glass - Tempered glass can explode when fired.